complexjs/complex-engine/README.md

 <h3>Get a system</h3>
 To retrive a system you can call `getSystem(name)` where you have access to the world object.
-The parameter `name` is the tag property of each system and should be unique
+The parameter `tag` is the tag property of each system and should be unique

 <pre>
 world.getSystem("PixiSystem")